 Samcheong-dong Street

 I loved this area from the first time I discovered it.
-It is so close to the Palaces and to other main tourist attractions in the city.
+It is very close to the palaces and other main tourist attractions in the city.

 Address: Samcheong-dong, Jongno-gu, Seoul, South Korea